panzerdp/dmitripavlutin.com/content/posts/2016-06-06-arrow-functions/index.md

 My university professor of programming gives students an interesting task: write the shortest function that counts the string length in C language.
 This is a good approach to study and explore a new language.

-Nevertheless in real world applications the code is read by many developers.
+Nevertheless, in real world applications, the code is read by many developers.
 The shortest syntax is not always appropriate to help your colleague understand the function on the fly.

 At some level the compressed function becomes difficult to read, so try not to get into passion.
 Let's see an example: